“Dino is an ugly dog.”

 The growls would grow in volume and duration, then turn into bites, but still he’d go back for more.
 If one dog didn’t like his bum sniffed at, Dino would move on to the next, undeterred.
 Colette called it sexual harassment.

-Dino then teamed up with the loner hen for company when farm mistress Jeanette gave up on putting her back into the poultry pen after several breakouts.
+At one point, Dino teamed up with the loner hen for company when farm mistress Jeanette gave up on putting her back into the poultry pen after several breakouts.
 They’d go for walks together, exploring various parts of the farm: Dino in front, followed by the hen (she does have much shorter legs, after all...).

 Until the loner hen got eaten one day — by one of the hunting dogs.

-So Dino went back to bum-sniffing, which eventually erupted in a massive retaliation one day, when the other dogs sank their teeth into him and rolled him about in the mud.
+So Dino went back to bum-sniffing, which eventually erupted in a massive retaliation, when the other dogs sank their teeth into him and rolled him about in the mud.
 So that’s where he got his matted fur from!

 He’s not perpetually hungry, though.
 One day I found him sitting down with a bun on the ground right in front of him.
 As soon as he saw me coming out of the house, he picked it up between his teeth and walked away from me.
 Fair enough, he thought I might want to take it from him.
 This happened every time I went anywhere near him.
 However, hours later, that bun was still uneaten.
 So he was just guarding it for the sake of stopping anyone from taking it from him.
 Strange dog.